 If you are worried about the size of your pot of spending money, the important thing is not to panic.
 There are things you can do to reduce your outgoings and lower your stress levels.

 You could consider making a list of all your outgoings so you have a better idea of how much you are spending each month.
 Perhaps there are a few ways you could economise?
 For example, have you thought about switching to a cheaper supermarket?
 Or what about buying a supermarket's own-brand goods?
 These can be much cheaper than 'branded' products.

 We can help you budget

 However, sometimes it’s not easy to budget or to find time to go through your bills and receipts.
 Help is at hand.
-The thinkmoney Personal Account could put you back in control of your finances.
+The thinkmoney Managed Current Account could put you back in control of your finances.
 This is how it works:

 - All of your incomes, from your wages to your pension or benefits, are paid directly into one half of the account.

 - We work out how much money you need to cover all the bills you've told us about, and make sure they are paid on time.
 So you won’t have to worry about things like your mortgage or Council Tax being paid late.